EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 In addition, for they who want to understand the technicalities of (or replicate the) EURODEER database structure and tools or to get more skills on data management for wildlife tracking data, we suggest the book [Spatial Database for GPS Wildlife Tracking Data- A Practical Guide to Creating a Data Management System with PostgreSQL/PostGIS and R](https://www.springer.com/us/book/9783319037424) (Urbano & Cagnacci Ed., 2014).
 You can find a digital version of the chapters of the book in the [EURODEER documents repository](http://eurodeer.org/internal-documents/) (for EURODEER partners).

-EURODEER **database manager** (Ferdinando) and **data curators** (Johannes) are always available for EUROMAMMALS databases users whenever technical support is needed in collaboration with the data curators of each network.
+EURODEER **data curators** are always available for EUROMAMMALS databases users whenever technical support is needed in collaboration with the data curators of each network.
 For example for:

 * preparation of data before they are sent to EURODEER for uploading to the shared database
 * creation/management of users